asoltesz/solakube/docs/postgres-pgo.md

 - Deploy the PGO operator on the cluster
 - Create the default/first Postgres DB cluster with all of its components (if not disabled)
+- Create the local pdBackrest repository within the cluster
 - Create the pdBackrest repository in your S3 bucket (if S3 is configured))
 - Create an initial, full backup, starts streaming the WAL files
 - Schedules the automatic full backups (if schedule is provided)